hyperledger/besu-docs/docs/Concepts/Plugins.md

 access and use the plugin.

 !!! important
-    If not already present, the `plugins` directory must be created one level below (`../`) the besu executable.
+    If not already present, the `plugins` directory must be created one directory level below (`../`) the besu executable.

 Each plugin in the directory has the following lifecycle events: